uikit/uikit-site/docs/pages/sortable.md

 <ul uk-sortable="clsCustom: my-class">...</ul>
 ```

-Note: In this example, we are using a nav from the [Nav component](nav.md).
+**Note** In this example, we are using a nav from the [Nav component](nav.md).
 When dragging an item it will change color and background.

 ```example
 <ul class="uk-nav uk-nav-default uk-width-medium" uk-sortable="clsCustom: uk-background-primary; uk-light">